Legitimacy Act 1926

 The Legitimacy Act 1926 (16 & 17 Geo.
 5. c.
 60) is an act of the Parliament of the United Kingdom.
-The purpose of the Legitimacy Act 1926 was to amend the law relating to children born out of wedlock.
+The purpose of the act was to amend the law relating to children born out of wedlock.

-Act
+Provisions

-The fundamental principle of the Legitimacy Act 1926 is exposed in article 1(2):
+The fundamental principle of the act is exposed in section 1(2):

 The act allowed children to be legitimised by the subsequent marriage of their parents, provided that neither parent had been married to a third party at the time of the birth.
 In those circumstances, the legitimised birth was re-entered in the birth indexes for that year (sometimes many years after the original birth).
 The original entry would be annotated to refer to the new entry.

-The act was modified by the Legitimacy Act 1959, which extended it to children whose parent had been married to somebody else when they were born.
+The act was modified by the Legitimacy Act 1959 (7 & 8 Eliz.
+2. c.
+73), which extended it to children whose parent had been married to somebody else when they were born.